philstopford/cine-encoder/README.md

 Windows support in this fork is largely untested.
 I took a stab at it, but don't run Windows often enough to know if there are issues on that platform.

 ### Code Quality & Architecture

+I have used Copilot from time to time on this project to help with some of the tedious work.
+I use this tool ~daily and am reasonably confident that nothing is broken, but I have not used all features in the tool.

 This project follows modern C++ best practices and Qt coding standards.
 Recent improvements include: